shushen/dpdk-ovs/docs/02_Using_Intel_DPDK_vSwitch.md

 ./utilities/ovs-ivshmem-mngr [eal] -- [args...]
 ```

-The EAL parameters are fully documented in the [*Intel® Data Plane Development Kit (Intel DPDK) - Getting Started Guide*][intel-dpdkgsg].
+The EAL parameters are fully documented in the [*Intel® Data Plane Development Kit (Intel DPDK) - Getting Started Guide*][dpdkorg-dpdkgsg].
 The other arguments must be a list of metadata names and port names.
 The metadata names are arbitrary names used to distinguish the set of Intel® DPDK objects being shared with a guest.
 There is a one to one relation between metadatas and guests.
 The port names must be the identical to those previously added to the switch.
 Each metadata name must be unique and followed by a comma separated list of port names.
 The metadata name and ports are separated by a colon (:).

 Example of one metadata and four ports: